fmxsh/tot-ontology/README.md

 - Things: The most fundamental objects in this ontology—anything that can be identified, distinguished, or considered as existing.
   - Exist if they can be distinguished from what they are not.
   - A thing has unique properties or an unique combination of properties making the thing distinguishable and separate from another thing.
-  - Things are immutable, in that it can not change and still be the same thing.

 > [!Note]
 > Now, "things" is a thing in this ontology.
 Here, it is a thing, that describes what things are.